 What should I wear?
 What should I avoid?

-Treat a meal at a kaiseki restaurant like dining at a 3-star Michelin restaurant.
+Treat a meal at a kaiseki restaurant like a 3-star Michelin restaurant.
 Wear clothing that’s comfortable but respectable to the place.
-You may be required to remove your shoes upon entry so wear shoes that are easily slipped on/off.
+You may be required to remove your shoes upon entry, so wear shoes that are easily slipped on/off.
 Walking barefoot on tatami mats is a big no-no, as your bare feet may rub the dirt and sweat into the tatami mats (and tatami mats are notoriously hard to clean!)
 Come wearing socks, stockings, or tights.
 If wearing slippers, take them off at the entrance of the room.

 Avoid wearing cologne or perfume.
 It is said that strong smells are distracting to the chefs and your fellow guests.

 If you’re dining at a ryokan (旅館; Japanese inn), you may be able to dine in the yukata (浴衣; cotton Japanese robes) supplied in your room.
-You may have your meal served in your room or at a dining room.
+You may have your meal served in your room or in a dining room.
 Ask in advance if wearing a yukata outside of your room is acceptable.

 Can I take photos?